gabrieldansereau/ms_downscaling_metawebs/README.md

 each ecoregion (right), highlighting the variability within the ecoregions.](figures/ecoregion_LCBD_4panels.png){#fig:ecoregion_lcbd}

+![Comparison of the dominant ecological motifs across ecoregions.
+A) Normalized Difference Index (NDTI) comparing the trophic motifs S1 (tri-trophic food chains) and S2 (omnivory).
+Positive values indicate a dominance of S1 while negative values indicate a dominance of S2.
+Values equal or superior to |0.5|
+are shown with the same color as they indicate a high dominance of one motif.
+B) Normalized Difference Index (NDCI) comparing the competition motifs S4 (exploitative competition) and S5 (apparent competition).
+Positive values indicate a dominance of S4 while negative values indicate a dominance of S5.
+(C-D) Representation of the 89% interquantile range of values within the ecoregion for the trophic motifs index (NDTI, C) and competition motifs index (NDCI, D).](figures/motifs_ecoregion_NDI_4panels.png){#fig:motifs}
 # Discussion

 Our approach presents a way to downscale a metaweb, produce localized